luiscruz/course_sustainableSE/2026/p1_measuring_software/g34_measuring_youtube.md

 Further insights can be found in the outlier removed plot.
 We can see that our results for `all-off` there is still a distinct tail that rises above the other two plots on the lower end of the graph.
 This result is unexpected as our baseline should be the graph with the least energy consumption.
-Most of these outliers can be attributed to what was mentioned above, there is also a possibility that the computer had to pull more power due to the battery level, as described in the [limitations](#limitations-and-future-work).
-Later in the [Statistical significance](#statistical-significance) we will see that although this difference exists, on a statistical level, these differences are negligible.
+Most of these outliers can be attributed to what was mentioned above, there is also a possibility that the computer had to pull more power due to the battery level, as described in [Limitations and Future Work](#limitations-and-future-work).
+Later in the section [Statistical Significance](#statistical-significance) we discuss that although this difference exists, on a statistical level these differences are negligible.

 <div style="display: flex; flex-direction: column; margin-bottom: 2rem; padding-bottom: 1rem; gap: 1rem; background-color: white;" >
   <img src="./img/g34_measuring_youtube/full_violinplot.png" alt="outlier removed Histogram containing all 4 experimental classes">